Caitlyn-Yin/Caitlyn-Yin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I am a senior-year undergraduate student majoring in Statistics and Mathematics, minoring in Computer Science at University of Illinois Urbana-Champaign.
+I am a senior-year undergraduate student majoring in Statistics at University of Illinois Urbana-Champaign.

 My research interests lie broadly in Deep Learning Theory and Statistical inference, Bioinformatics analysis.